Iam-M-i-r-z-a/DLVAIA/README.md

 * **Model Theft:** Exploring methods to extract or misuse proprietary models.
 * **Overreliance:** Recognizing the dangers of excessive trust in LLM outputs.
 * **Excessive Agency:** Examining risks when LLMs are granted too much autonomy.
-* **Insecure Plugins:** Understanding vulnerabilities introduced by external tools or plugins.

 ---